CSS Modern Layouts: What Actually Clicked for Me

 Addressing the most common points of confusion regarding CSS Grid, Flexbox, Container Queries, and logical properties.

 Nav bars.
 Button groups.
-A row of cards that just need to sit next to each other.
-A sidebar layout where one column is fixed and the other fills the rest.
-Stacking things vertically on mobile.
-All Flexbox.
-It's just the right tool for single-axis stuff, and most of the layout problems you run into on a typical page are single-axis problems.
+Cards sitting next to each other in a row.
+A sidebar layout with one fixed column and one that fills whatever's left.
+Stacking elements vertically on mobile.
+All of that is Flexbox.
+Single-axis problems, and most layout problems on a typical page are single-axis.

-The thing that took me a while to really internalize is that Flexbox is about content-driven sizing.
-You give items some rules โ grow, shrink, basis โ and the browser distributes space based on what's inside them.
-That's a different mental model from Grid, which is about defining the structure first and then placing things into it.
-Neither is better.
-They solve different problems.
-But I think most people reach for Grid too early because it feels more "modern," and then they fight with it when Flexbox would've been simpler.
+What took a while to properly internalize: Flexbox is content-driven.
+You hand items some rules โ grow, shrink, basis โ and the browser distributes space based on what's inside them.
+Grid works differently.
+Grid says "here's the structure, now place things into it."
+Neither approach is superior.
+They solve different shapes of problems.
+But my sense is that a lot of developers reach for Grid too early because it seems more modern, then spend an hour fighting it when Flexbox would have taken three minutes.

-One thing I'll say: if you're still writing float: left for layout purposes in 2026, please stop.
-I don't mean that harshly.
-Floats were never meant for layout.
-They were meant for wrapping text around images.
-The fact that we used them for page layout for a decade was a collective act of desperation.
-Flexbox replaced that, and it replaced it years ago.
+One note.
+If you're still writing float: left for layout purposes in 2026 โ and I've seen this in recent PRs, so this isn't hypothetical โ please stop.
+Not saying it harshly.
+Floats were designed for wrapping text around images.
+That we used them for page layout for a decade was a collective improvisation born from having no better option.
+Flexbox replaced that need years ago.

 .page-layout {